 The

-application of the legislatures of two thirds of the several States, shall
+application of the legislatures of three-fourths of the several States, shall

 propose to amend, alter or abolish this Constitution in whole or in part,